n2cholas/awesome-jax/readme.md

 ## Videos

 - [NeurIPS 2020: JAX Ecosystem Meetup](https://www.youtube.com/watch?v=iDxJxIyzSiM) - JAX, its use at DeepMind, and discussion between engineers, scientists, and JAX core team.
-- [Introduction to JAX](https://youtu.be/0mVmRHMaOJ4) - A simple neural network from scratch in JAX.
+- [Introduction to JAX](https://youtu.be/0mVmRHMaOJ4) - Simple neural network from scratch in JAX.
 - [JAX: Accelerated Machine Learning Research | SciPy 2020 | VanderPlas](https://youtu.be/z-WSrQDXkuM) - JAX's core design, how it's powering new research, and how you can start using it.
 - [Bayesian Programming with JAX + NumPyro — Andy Kitchen](https://youtu.be/CecuWGpoztw) - Introduction to Bayesian modelling using NumPyro.
 - [JAX: Accelerated machine-learning research via composable function transformations in Python | NeurIPS 2019 | Skye Wanderman-Milne](https://slideslive.com/38923687/jax-accelerated-machinelearning-research-via-composable-function-transformations-in-python) - JAX intro presentation in [_Program Transformations for Machine Learning_](https://program-transformations.github.io) workshop.